 To work as a painter in Arkansas, you need a license.

-Residential Painting – Painters who work on $2,000 residential projects need a license to get work in Arkansas.
+Residential Painting – Painters who work on residential projects of more than $2,000 need a license to work in Arkansas.

 Residential Painting (Small) – If you are working on residential projects worth less than $2,000, you will still need a remodeler’s license.

 Commercial Painting – Painters and other contractors will need a license to work on commercial projects worth over $50,000 or more.

 If you are a subcontractor working under a licensed contractor, you can use a business license.

 A general contractor license allows your business to handle complex commercial or residential projects.
 As a licensed contractor, you can work on projects larger than single-family residences. .